howardjones/network-weathermap/README.md

-## PHP Network Weathermap 0.98a
+## PHP Network Weathermap 1.0.0 (dev)

-This is PHP Network Weathermap, version 0.98a by Howard Jones (howie@thingy.com)
+This is PHP Network Weathermap, version 1.0.0 by Howard Jones (howie@thingy.com)

 See the docs sub-directory for full HTML documentation, FAQ and example config.